zhenyanghua/zhenyanghua.github.io/posts/2020/12/scope-limited-codeblock-web-component/index.md

 ## Known limitations

-Currently implementation is very naive -- it clears the shadow DOM placeholder and replace the entire content.
+Currently implementation is naive -- it clears the shadow DOM placeholder and replace the entire content.
 One better approach could be to make a copy of the light DOM first in memory  and highlight the clone, then diff it with the one in the shadow DOM and swap only the part that is different.
 This may reduce the flash between render, even though currently it is hard to observe the flash.